idt12312/ENBLE/sensor/README.md

 This characteristic indicates battery voltage of the device in mV.

 ### Temperature
-This characteristic indicates temperature in ℃ **multiplied by 10**.
+This characteristic indicates temperature in degC, resolution is 0.01 DegC.
 A negative value is represented in two's complement number.

 ### Humidity
-This characteristic indicates humidity in % **multiplied by 10**.
+This characteristic indicates humidity in %, resolution is 0.1 %.

 ### Pressure
-This characteristic indicates air pressure in hPa.
+This characteristic indicates air pressure in Pa, resolution is 10Pa